-Conductor – Adrian Lucas
+Musical Director – Adrian Lucas

 From 1996 to 2011, he was Artistic Director to the Worcester Three Choirs Festival, introducing a wide variety of new musical threads to the great tradition of this long-lived institution.
 These included commissioned works from Francis Pott, Andrew Gant, Jackson Hill and Cheryl Frances-Hoad; cross-over concerts including performances of music from the Sacred Concerts of Duke Ellington and late night events by the David Rees-Williams Trio, Respectable Groove and Acoustic Triangle, as well as the main choral events.

 As an organist, Adrian continues to give recitals both nationally and internationally.
 He has played in churches and concert halls from Sydney to Seattle and particularly enjoys broadening the instrument’s repertoire into the realms of jazz.
-Projects have included jazz-inspired works by Iain Farrington and Ad Wammes.

-Adrian is also active as a composer, arranger and orchestrator, including choral works from short à capella carols and motets through to Creation Canticles, a 41-minute work for solo soprano, chorus and orchestra.
+Adrian is also active as a composer, arranger and orchestrator, including choral works from short à capella carols and motets through to ‘Creation Canticles’, a work for solo soprano, chorus and orchestra.
 Alongside this are many arrangements for brass ensemble, and transcriptions of orchestral works, including scoring works for film and television.

 Since leaving the cathedral world, he has been able to refocus his work on performance, working as a conductor, choral director and animateur, organist and continuo specialist as well as developing his own recording business, Acclaim Productions.